pragyan-xotiv/langchain/docs/nextjs-migration-docs.md

 2. Update `KNOWLEDGE_LAYER.md` to include Next.js integration details
 3. Update `README.md` to reflect both implementations
 4. Create additional documentation as needed for the Next.js UI components
+5. Configure TypeScript for decorator support if needed
+6. Consider refactoring code that uses decorators in API routes to simpler patterns

 These documentation updates should be created once the initial Next.js implementation is complete, to ensure accuracy and completeness of the documentation.